Best Vocational and Trade Schools for 2019

 More than 28,000 students attended courses here in 2017, making it one of the largest institutions among our top vocational schools.
 The online student body here is similarly large -- nearly 45 percent of enrolled students took at least some of their courses in the virtual classroom, for a total population of more than 12,500 online learners.
 Sinclair also has a substantial international student presence, with nearly 1,200 students coming from countries other than the U.S.

 Vocational programs offered by Sinclair: The roughly 250 degrees and certificates available at Sinclair is a larger selection than at any other vocational or technical school we surveyed.
 Such a selection could mean that students looking for somewhat rare degree plans might find what they're looking for here.
+Plus, students with a longer-term goal of earning a four-year degree may have an "in" via Sinclair's UD Sinclair Academy, which is a partnership the school has with the University of Dayton to help college map out a more affordable four-year degree path starting with the two-year school.

 The Dayton school offers short-term technical certificates in subjects like digital design, airport rescue firefighting, healthcare data analytics and street food.
 Sinclaid offers one-year study plans in such fields as industrial robotics, aviation maintenance and supply chain management, plus full associate degrees in cyber investigation, healthcare simulation technology, sports and recreation education and more.